1314888/Equity/dd.md

 #### Earnings
 When next earnings date will be released?
-Remember to remove non-recurring / one off events from earnings
-Not that revenue is declining but it might keep up earnings up by cutting cost
 Note that EPS might be affected by
 - Share repurcahsing, hence if looking at trend, look at total earnings
+- Revenue is declining but it might keep up earnings up by cutting cost
+- Non-recurring / one off events from earnings (remove them)

 Earnings Trend
 - How far does year to date earnings differ from past year